IBM Cloud Docs

 Hyper Protect Crypto Services integration

-The data that you store in IBM Cloud® Databases is encrypted by default by using randomly generated keys.
+The data that you store in Cloud Databases is encrypted by default by using randomly generated keys.
 If you need to control the encryption keys, you can Bring Your Own Key (BYOK) through Hyper Protect Crypto Services, and use one of your own keys to encrypt your databases.
 Take note that Hyper Protect Crypto Services for IBM Cloud® Databases backups is currently not supported for the majority of regions and not recommended to be used without careful considerations of the impact to disaster recovery.

 To get started, you need Hyper Protect Crypto Services provisioned on your IBM Cloud account.